nbicocchi/learn-microservices/modules/chassis/chassis-java/slides/6 - Beans Lifecycle.md

 * use phase
 * destroy phase

 **We focus on the _initialization_ and _destroy_ phases**, as they’re the most interesting ones from the point of view of dependency injection.
-Our goal here is to understand the lifecycle but also the [hooks](https://en.wikipedia.org/wiki/Hooking) in the framework connected to that lifecycle.

 ### @Component